llcook/burger/README.md

 # It's a burger buffet!

-## This app allows users to use front-end elements to add, delete and alter database items.
+## In this full-stack app, users can add, delete and alter database items by interacting with front-end elements.

 * User submits an item to the database via input field, also setting the item's boolean value via radio buttons
 * Handlebars reads the item's boolean value and places it appropriately on the HTML page